nuno6573/OSD-XMB-Themes/README.md

 # OSD-XMB-Themes
 Themes to apply on OSD-XMB frontend.
-Extract to OSDXMB folder respect files and folder names.
+Extract to OSDXMB folder, respect files and folder names.